Run the Sample Application

 Acquire HERE SDK Credentials

-Before working with HERE SDK you need to acquire a set of credentials by registering your application on http://developer.here.com.
+Before working with HERE SDK you need to acquire a set of credentials by registering your application on https://developer.here.com.
 Each application requires a unique set of credentials.
 For the available authentication options, see the Identity & Access Management Developer Guide.

 Launch the Project Using Cocoapods

 You can start trying a sample SDK for iOS project by using Cocoapods.
 CocoaPods is an open source dependency manager for Objective-C and Swift Xcode projects.
 To get started with using CocoaPods on macOS, follow the instructions in Getting Started guide on CocoaPods.org.

 Once you have configured CocoaPods in your development environment, try the tutorial project by using the following command.